Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Data Availability

 \section{Data Availability}

 All \jwst\ observations used in this paper are available through the MAST portal.
-The Gemini observations are available at the \href{https://archive.gemini.edu/searchform/publication=2021MNRAS.504..543B}{Gemini Observatory Archive}.
-The GTC observations will be shared on the GTC archive after the 12-month proprietary period.
-All analysis results of this paper will be shared on reasonable request to the corresponding author.
+The Gemini observations are available at the \href{https://archive.gemini.edu/searchform/publication=2021MNRAS.504..543B}{Gemini Observatory Archive}. \redtxt{We have made our reduced Gemini/GMOS spectrum publicly available through \href{https://doi.org/10.5281/zenodo.17749122}{this link}.} The GTC observations will be shared on the GTC archive after the 12-month proprietary period. \redtxt{We have uploaded the reduced GTC/OSIRIS spectrum and made it publicly available through \href{https://doi.org/10.5281/zenodo.17235199}{this link}.} All analysis results of this paper will be shared on reasonable request to the corresponding author.